dpgaspar/Flask-AppBuilder/docs/index.rst

 Simple and rapid Application builder, built on top of flask. includes detailed security, auto form generation, google charts and much more.

+Important Note:

+Version 0.2.0 had some changes look at chapter Versions

 Contents:

 .. toctree::